justinhj/justinhj.github.io/_posts/2017-10-11-hacker-news-api-3.md

 - Used [Udash](http://udash.io/) to create an interactive frontend to operate the fetches
 - Visualize each round of the data fetch using [reftree](https://github.com/stanch/reftree)

-Here's the page hosted on my website
+You can check out the project live here

 - [http://heyes-jones.com/hnfetch/index.html](http://heyes-jones.com/hnfetch/index.html)

-And a short video demonstration
+or watch a short video demonstration

 - [https://youtu.be/0jHG8Y3hiog](https://youtu.be/0jHG8Y3hiog)

+# What is hnfetchhs and how do you use it?

+The idea of this blog post and accompanying github repo is to provide an interactive demo of the Fetch library.
+The `Stories per page` input field lets you specify how many stories to fetch from the API, whilst the `Page` input chooses the offset.
+In the background I use the top stories endpoint to get the IDs of all the top stories.
+The number of top stories known is shown in the title bar.
+At anytime you can reload the top story IDs using `Refresh Top Stories`.

+Hitting the `Fetch Page` button will start a fetch job for the Ids with the current `Page`.
+So if you are are on page 1 and you have 30 stories per page you will get the top 30 stories as shown on Hacker News right now.

+Once a fetch has been run you can view a diagram of the fetch operation in detail using the `Last Fetch` tab.
+If you play around with different page numbers and stories per page you can see the cache filling up, and you will see that repeated fetches of stories will result in a Nil fetch with no data to show.

+You can also clear the current cache using the `Clear Cache`.

+All these tools together make it easy to experiment with the fetch data source and different kinds of caches etc. The rest of the post explains some of the process involved in building this app.

 # What is Fetch?

-Fetch is inspired by the Haskell library [Haxl](https://github.com/facebook/Haxl) developed at Facebook to simplify the concurrent retrieval of data from multiple sources.
+Fetch, an open source project by 47 Degs, is inspired by the Haskell library [Haxl](https://github.com/facebook/Haxl) developed at Facebook to simplify the concurrent retrieval of data from multiple sources.
 You can read more about that [There is no Fork: an Abstraction for Efficient, Concurrent, and Concise Data Access](https://simonmar.github.io/bib/papers/haxl-icfp14.pdf)

 You can read more about Fetch at their documentation page [https://47deg.github.io/fetch/docs.html](https://47deg.github.io/fetch/docs.html)